Blockchain & Crypto Terminology Explained

 Fear Uncertainty and Doubt, it is hard to tell what is FUD and what isn’t as many people will use this to defend the coins/tokens they hold when they do not like the news that is being said about it.

 Hold on for dear life - A spinoff of the term ‘Hold’.
 It means hold instead of sell.

 Pretty much anything other than Bitcoin has been dubbed an ‘Altcoin’.
-But for all intensive purposes an altcoin and Bitcoin are similar in such that they are cryptocurrencies.
+For now..

 A whale is a major player moving funds around.
-A major investor can make the market move up or down depending on how they are positioning there funds.
+A major investor can make the market move up or down depending on how they are positioning their funds.

 27. Crypto scam

 Usually, a crypto scam is in the form of an ICO which is made to look like a legit company.
 It is in fact a fake company in which people send their cryptocurrency to expecting to receive a token of value.
 The people behind crypto scams will simply pocket the money and disappear.
 It is important to do your own research.